nengnengli/bit1029public.github.io/people.md

 ##### M.S. and undergraduate students
 <br>

-**Xinwen Wang**.
-Xinwen is a master at the School of Computer Science, Beijing Institute of Technology.
-He mainly focuses on （deep） reinforcement learning under partially observable environment.
-He will soon join Microsoft(China) after 6 months internship.

 <img class="bio" src="/images/bios/chensen.jpeg" float="left" clear="both" align="left" width="120">**Sen Chen**.
 Sen Chen is a second-year graduate student in the Department of BIT computer Science.
 He focuses on partially observable reinforcement learning.
 He is also interested in agents building models of the environment in a human intelligent way, such as object recognition, concept learning and commonsense reasoning in the environment.